 Highly Sensitive Children (HSC) can be different from their peers and quite confusing to their parents.
-Family therapist and social worker, Talya Ressel provides five helpful strategies in dealing with HSC.
+Family therapist and social worker, Talya Ressel provides five ways to deal with HSC.

-Highly Sensitive Children (HSC) is a very real term to describe children who tend to notice the world in more details, feel things intensely and need to feel comfortable before taking action.
-Research has shown there are fundamental differences in temperaments – it can be useful to understand children in terms of dandelions, orchids and tulips.
+Highly Sensitive Children (HSC) is a very real term to describe children who tend to notice the world in more details.
+They feel things intensely and need to feel comfortable before taking action.
+Research has shown there are fundamental differences in temperaments.
+It can be useful to understand children in terms of dandelions, orchids and tulips.

 “Don’t be a cry baby.
 Why is always such an issue with you?
 It’s not the end of the world.
 You need to get a thicker skin.”
 Whether we have heard or said these words, sensitivity is such a misunderstood trait in a child, and is often viewed as a weakness.